ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 The communication with the /authz-info endpoint does not have to be protected, except for the update of access rights case described below.

-In case of initial access token provisioning to RS for this Client, or in other cases without a valid EDHOC session, the uploading of the access token is followed by the execution of the EDHOC protocol (or combined using EAD as described in {{edhoc-exec}}) and by the derivation of an OSCORE Security Context, as detailed later in this section.
+The Client provisioning an initial access token to the RS is followed by the execution of the EDHOC protocol (or combined using EAD as described in {{edhoc-exec}}) and by the derivation of an OSCORE Security Context, as detailed later in this section.

-In the following, we outline some alternative processing, which occur when the provisioned access token or the established OSCORE Security Context for various reasons is no longer available or sufficient.
-In the cases below, it is assumed that the EDHOC session is still valid, otherwise the processing essentially falls back to the case discussed above.
+The same procedure applies in other cases without a valid OSCORE Security Context shared between the C and RS, for example:

+* The old access token has expired (and thus its series terminated and associated OSCORE Security Context deleted) so C provisions a new access token to RS.

-1. C may be required to re-POST the access token, since RS may have deleted a stored access token (and associated OSCORE Security Context) at any time, for example due to all storage space being consumed.
-This situation can be detected by C when it receives a 4.01 (Unauthorized) response from RS, especially as an "AS Request Creation Hints" message (see {{Section 5.3 of RFC9200}}.
+* The Client re-POSTs an access token which was deleted by RS (and thus its associated OSCORE Security Context) for example due to lack of storage.
+This situation can be detected by C when it receives a 4.01 (Unauthorized) response from RS, e.g., as an "AS Request Creation Hints" message, see {{Section 5.3 of RFC9200}}.

-2. C may be posting the first access token in a new series, e.g., because the old access token expired and thus its series terminated.

-3. C may need to update the OSCORE Security Context, e.g., due to a policy limiting its use in terms of time or amount of processed data, or to the imminent exhaustion of the OSCORE Sender Sequence Number space.
-The OSCORE Security Context can be updated by:
+Another case is if there is a valid OSCORE Security Context but it needs to be updated, e.g., due to a policy limiting its use in terms of time or amount of processed data, or to the imminent exhaustion of the OSCORE Sender Sequence Number space.

-    a. using the KUDOS key update protocol specified in {{I-D.ietf-core-oscore-key-update}}, if supported by both C and RS; or

-    b. re-posting the access token using the same procedure as in case 1 above.

-In cases 1, 2 and 3b, C and RS rely on a protocol similar to the `coap_oscore` profile {{RFC9203}}, but leveraging the EDHOC-KeyUpdate function (see {{edhoc-key-update}}) before deriving a new OSCORE Security Context.

-Case 3a provides a lightweight alternative independent of ACE, and does not require the posting of an access token.
+In this case C and RS SHALL attempt to run the KUDOS key update protocol  {{I-D.ietf-core-oscore-key-update}} which is a lightweight alternative independent of ACE that does not require the posting of an access token.
+If KUDOS is not supported, then the Client and RS falls back to EDHOC as outlined above.

 In either case, C and RS establish a new OSCORE Security Context that replaces the old one and will be used for protecting their communications from then on.
 In particular, RS MUST associate the new OSCORE Security Context with the current (potentially re-posted) access token.
 Note that, unless C and RS re-run the EDHOC protocol, they preserve their same OSCORE identifiers, i.e., their OSCORE Sender/Recipient IDs.